 According to a new study, a blood volumizer made by Fresenius may increase the risk for death and kidney damage in critically ill patients.
-The study, published in the Journal of the American Medical Association, addresses a debate about which solution is best used to resuscitate patients whose blood pressure has dropped dramatically.
+The study in the Journal of the American Medical Association.
+It addresses a debate about which solution is best used to resuscitate patients whose blood pressure has dropped dramatically.

 Study authors evaluated results from several different studies along with existing research.
 They concluded that hydroxyethyl starch (HES) solution may not be better than other solutions.

 Blood volume is critical for maintaining the cardiovascular system and tissue oxygenation.
-In critical situations, the body may not be able to compensate for the changes in blood volume; this is where hydroxyethyl starch comes in.
+In critical situations, the body may not be able to compensate for the changes in blood volume.
 The goal of the volume therapy is to temporarily increase plasma volumes until the body can correct the sudden decrease in blood pressure on its own.

-The new study suggests that hydroxyethyl starch is not a safer alternative to other solutions and that it can actually increase a patient’s risk for death and kidney failure.
-If you or someone you love has been injured by a dangerous drug, don’t delay!
+Consequently, the new study suggests that hydroxyethyl starch is not a safer alternative to other solutions.
+It can actually increase a patient’s risk for death and kidney failure.
+If you or someone you love has injuries due to a dangerous drug, don’t delay!
 Call Clay!
 Our initial consultation is FREE!
 Our experienced staff members are here to help.